 By freedom of mind, we mean the ability to liberate oneself from narrow-minded and conventional wisdom, to value the authenticity of ideas and experiences in whatever shape they may come, and to appreciate and seek fresh perspectives on old ideas; in short, the ability to think outside the box.

 LUSEM has a very strong international profile.
 About 50% of our students are international students from a wide variety of countries all over the world.
 This creates global classroom environments where students encounter different cultural perspectives and start to build their international network.

 The studies are usually undertaken one course (unit/module) at a time, with an examination or essay at the end of each individual course.
 Courses can be anything from 2–20 weeks long.

 The exception is the BSc International Business where most courses run in parallel.

 A large part of the learning process takes place outside the classroom as students read and discuss the course material with each other.
 Students are trained to efficiently assess large amounts of information.
 Study techniques are taught in the classroom and also by study advisors and through workshops.

 Teamwork has been central to the Lund Learning Model for more than four decades.
-The goal is for students to practise teamwork in small groups, across different cultures within the class, and also to develop problem solving and leadership skills.
+The goal is for students to practise teamwork in small groups, across different cultures within the class, and also to develop problem-solving and leadership skills.
 The Lundian approach uses innovative methods to engage students in goal-oriented projects that draw upon and refine teamwork skills.
 Team work is an important aspect to the learning experience in order to simulate the real dynamics of an international work place.

 Case studies and guest speakers

-The teaching methods used focus on the critical analysis of the course content with the use of real case studies, wherever possible.
+The teaching methods that are used focus on the critical analysis of the course content with the use of real case studies, wherever possible.
 International guest lecturers and speakers from business, government, NGOs and research regularly feature as part of the curriculum to further connect studies to the professional world.